 When Funkadelic Hinted at Things to Come on ‘Let’s Take It to the Stage’

-Released in April 1975, the album offered a more tightly crafted take on the band's sprawling sound, which incorporated elements of rock, soul, funk and whatever else bandleader George Clinton felt like weaving into their songs.
+The album arrived in April 1975 with a more tightly crafted take on the band's sprawling sound, which incorporated elements of rock, soul, funk and whatever else bandleader George Clinton felt like weaving into their songs.
 Leaning on tighter funk-influenced arrangements, Stage served up a series of shorter cuts — only the closing track, the seven-minute "Atmosphere," really lays out — while leaving plenty of room for the loose collective's musical abilities to shine.

 For Clinton, Let's Take It to the Stage was just another step in the band's evolution — a journey that, as he boasted to NME in 1978, had already taken Funkadelic and their sister act Parliament to the forefront of the musical vanguard.
 "James Brown, Jimi, Sly and ourselves took the whole other thing so far," he noted, "most of 'em ain't nowhere near catching up yet."